Affordable Housing for Emerging Adults “Aging Out” of Foster Care

 The houses will share common spaces and facilities to support community connectedness, sustain relationships, and access necessary services.
 Professionally installed and county approved septic systems will provide onsite sewer service.
 The community will be served by Rural Water District 13.

-An onsite Property Manager will oversee building and property maintenance, and a Social Worker will support residents to pursue education, job training, and entrepreneurial and employment opportunities.
+An onsite Community Manager will oversee building and property maintenance and will support residents to pursue education, job training, and entrepreneurial and employment opportunities.

 The community will be sited on a 26-acre parcel of privately owned land in a rural area of Leavenworth County.
 Newly created public hiking trails will encircle the residences.
 A private shuttle service will provide transportation to residents.